Cash flow forecasting is one of the most important jobs of any CFO.

 A common challenge to accurate cash flow forecasting is the lack of a standard system or methodology used throughout the organization.

 Let’s assume that you’ve upgraded your resources, eliminated all silos, and created a team to implement a standard methodology.
-What are the next steps you can take to increase accuracy and limit shortfalls -- all while impressing your board?
+What are the next steps you can take to increase accuracy and limit negative cash flow -- all while impressing your board?
+Below are 4 tips you can keep in mind for the same.

 1. Plan for seasonality

-Most businesses experience seasonality in their cash on hand, whether that’s driven by an uptick in heating costs or a rush of sales during the holiday shopping season.
+Most businesses experience seasonality in their cash on hand, whether an uptick drives that in heating costs or a rush of sales during the holiday shopping season.
 Getting a handle on these ebbs and flows is essential.
 Investigate reporting from previous years to identify predictable cash flow swings that span a full year, not just a quarter.
 This information can be crucial in budget planning and forecasting for the upcoming year.

 2. Evaluate fixed and variable costs

 Evaluate these costs every six to 12 months.
 Some of these variable expenses can be reduced by re-negotiating a contract or making slight adjustments to the budget.
-These potential savings can have a positive overall impact on monthly or quarterly cash flow, especially during a down period.
+These potential savings can have an overall positive impact on monthly or quarterly cash flow, especially during a down period.

 3. Plan for multiple scenarios